mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     > When I serialize that something and then deserialize that identifier again, then I will find exactly that node.
     > How can I build such a thing?

-    **Option 1**: PersistenceFacade Id
+    **Option 1**: PersistenceFacade ID

-    Since the url does not look nice; you may use this combined string of model-id and node id that is used for the Url.
+    Since the url does not look nice; you may use this combined string of model ID and node ID that is used for the url.
 For that, import the class `org.jetbrains.mps.openapi.persistence.PersistenceFacade` from the _MPS.OpenApi_ stub and run:

     ```java
     # serialize identifier